eckysaroydomniedgemarketing/Professsional-towing-updates/docs/module-plan/module-3-case-processing-plan.md

 11. User confirms completion
 12. Case marked as complete

+### Manual Case Input Flow
+1. User enters specific case ID in the input field
+2. User clicks "Load Case" button
+3. **System triggers Module 1 to navigate directly to RDN portal for that case**
+4. Module 1 logs into RDN portal (if not already logged in)
+5. Module 1 navigates to specific case URL: `https://app.recoverydatabase.net/alpha_rdn/module/default/case2/?tab=6&case_id={caseId}`
+6. Module 2 extracts case data from the loaded case
+7. Module 3 proceeds with normal validation and processing workflow
+8. Case processing continues as per standard flow

 ### Semi-Automated Processing Flow
 1. User enables "Automatic Mode" and clicks "Post Case Update"
 2. System processes cases one at a time:
 3. For each case:
    - Validates each case
+   - **If case is rejected and Automatic Mode is ON:**
+     - Shows 2-second countdown timer
+     - Auto-skips to next case after countdown
+     - No user intervention required for rejected cases
+   - If case passes validation:
      - Pauses for manual property verification
      - Auto-selects templates based on rotation
      - Generates update content
      - **Pauses for user review and approval**
      - Submits approved updates only
      - Pauses for manual notifications
      - Logs progress after confirmation
-4. User actively participates at pause points
+4. User actively participates at pause points (except for rejected cases)
-5. System continues after each user action
+5. System continues after each user action or auto-skip

 ## Security & Permissions